 Below is shot 4, and as you can see these sunset clouds are from the same shoot as the sunrise ones.
 It is not the same still, but it is from the same shoot.

 44 Medium shot of a panther with a zebra kill.
 (10:12)

 All of this is supposed to be taking place about 4 million to 3.5 million years ago when the diet of hominids changed.
 The panther, as an expression of its Panthera ancestor, fits the bill.
 The tapirs don't.
 They didn't exist back then and don't belong to Africa.
 Perhaps the tapir is supposed to represent an ancient animal like the warthog.

-The zebra could be just a "kill" for panther, or there is a sub-story in its markings of the duality of nature, the separation of light from dark.
-It would do well to remember this shot and consider it in future shots where we have a strong black and white theme, for this shot is a singular one in the Dawn of Man section due the black and white and stands out.
+The panther transcending the individual, approaching archetype, we may be more likely then to look upon the zebra also symbolically.
+The zebra could be just a "kill" for panther, or there is a sub-story in its markings as to the duality of nature, the yin-yang separation and interplay of light from dark.
+It would do well to remember this shot and consider it in future shots where we have a strong black and white theme, for this shot is a singular one in the Dawn of Man section due to how the black and white and stands out.

 45 Blue night.
 The rock ledge within which the hominids take refuge to sleep.
 (10:26)